Lastline: Funding

+After the acquisition of VMware by Broadcom, Lastline is now part of Broadcom.

 Lastline Labs

 From May 2013 to May 2014, Lastline researchers studied hundreds of thousands of malware samples, testing new malware against 47 vendors’ AV signatures featured in VirusTotal to determine which caught the malware samples, and how quickly.
 They found that, on any given day, at least half of the AV scanners it tested failed to detect new malware and after two months, a third of the scanners were still not detecting it.